 - Any request prefaced with, “If it is your will“.
 Even Jesus in His human body didn’t want to endure suffering on the cross.
 Nonetheless, He prayed, “Not my will, but yours be done.”
 (Luke 22:42)

-With just a little practice, we all can be praying effectively and with confidence!
+With just a little practice, prayers for beginners will be effective, confident, and powerful.

 If you like to color, check out the “Prayer – Hotline To Heaven” coloring collection.
-It will give you hours of enjoyment as well as reminders of the importance to pray about everything.
+It will give you hours of enjoyment as well as reminders of the importance of powerful prayers for beginners.

 You might also like to read: